Pjj0417/swin-CRM/README.md

 The **Deformable Window Modeling Module (DWMM)** is introduced into window-based self-attention to enhance adaptive local feature representation.

-Conventional window attention performs feature interaction within fixed spatial windows.
-In contrast, DWMM introduces learnable spatial offsets that allow the sampling positions within each local window to be dynamically adjusted according to the input features.
+Conventional window attention performs feature interaction at fixed spatial sampling locations.
+In contrast, DWMM introduces learnable spatial offsets that allow feature sampling positions within each local window to be dynamically adjusted according to the input features.

-The module incorporates several mechanisms, including:
+The main mechanisms include:

 - Learnable spatial offsets
 - Bilinear feature resampling